-The school has a policy of ensuring that all members of staff in each class have been on the team-teach training course (12 hour), every two years staff also attend a refresher session in order to keep their knowledge and skills relevant.
+The Trust has a policy of ensuring that all members of staff in each class have been on the team-teach training course (12 hour), every two years staff also Page ${\bf 1}$ of ${\bf 7}$ attend a refresher session in order to keep their knowledge and skills relevant.
 Team teach provides training for staff in a gradual graded range of behaviour supports and interventions with an emphasis on calm communication and defusing skills underpinned by values and principles that fit within the schools ethos of positive educational care.